-The terms "Constitution," "constitutional," and "unconstitutional" refer to the federal Constitution unless indicated otherwise.
-Approximately half of the Constitutional Law questions for the MBE will be based on category IV, and approximately half will be based on the remaining categories, I, II, and III.
+NOTE: The terms "Constitution," "constitutional," and "unconstitutional" refer to the federal Constitution unless indicated otherwise.
+Approximately half of the Constitutional Law questions on the MBE will be based on category IV, and approximately half will be based on the remaining categories-I, II, and III.

 - I. The nature of judicial review

 - A. Organization and relationship of state and federal courts in a federal system

 - B. Jurisdiction

-- Constitutional basis
+- 1. Constitutional basis

 - 2. Congressional power to define and limit

-- 3. The Eleventh Amendment and state sovereign immunity
+- The Eleventh Amendment and state sovereign immunity

 - C. Judicial review in operation

 - The "case or controversy" requirement, including the prohibition on advisory opinions, standing, ripeness, and mootness

-- 2. The "adequate and independent state ground" - 3.
-Political questions and justiciability
+- 2. The "adequate and independent state ground"

+- 3. Political questions and justiciability

-II.
+- II.
 The separation of powers

 - A. The powers of Congress

-- 1. Commerce, taxing, and spending powers
+- Commerce, taxing, and spending powers

-- 2. War, defense, and foreign affairs powers
+- War, defense, and foreign affairs powers

 - 3. Power to enforce the 13th, 14th, and 15th Amendments

 - 4. Other powers

 - B. The powers of the president

-- 1. As chief executive, including the "take care" clause
+- As chief executive, including the "take care" clause

 - 2. As commander in chief

 - 3. Treaty and foreign affairs powers

 - 4. Appointment and removal of officials

 - C. Federal interbranch relationships

 - 1. Congressional limits on the executive

 - The presentment requirement and the president's power to veto or to withhold action

 - 3. Non-delegation doctrine

 - 4. Executive, legislative, and judicial immunities

-III.
+- III.
 The relation of nation and states in a federal system

-- A. Intergovernmental immunities - 1.
-Federal immunity from state law - 2.
-State immunity from federal law, including the 10th Amendment - B. Federalism-based limits on state authority - Negative implications of the commerce clause - 2.
-Supremacy clause and preemption - Full faith and credit - 4.
-Authorization of otherwise invalid state action
+- A. Intergovernmental immunities

+- 1. Federal immunity from state law

+- State immunity from federal law, including the 10th Amendment

+- B. Federalism-based limits on state authority

+- Negative implications of the commerce clause

+- 2. Supremacy clause and preemption

+- 3. Full faith and credit

+- 4. Authorization of otherwise invalid state action

-IV.
+- IV.
 Individual rights

 - A. State action

 - B. Due process

-- Substantive due process
+- 1. Substantive due process

 - a.
 Fundamental rights

-- o.
+- b.
 Other rights and interests

-- 2. Procedural due process, including personal jurisdiction
+- Procedural due process, including personal jurisdiction

 - C. Equal protection

-- Fundamental rights
+- 1. Fundamental rights

 - 2. Classifications subject to heightened scrutiny

-- Rational basis review
+- 3. Rational basis review

 - D. Takings

 - E. Other protections, including the privileges and immunities clauses, the contracts clause, unconstitutional conditions, bills of attainder, and ex post facto laws

-- F. First Amendment freedoms
+F. First Amendment freedoms

 - Freedom of religion and separation of church and state

 - a.
 Free exercise

 - b.
 Establishment

 - 2. Freedom of expression

 - Content-based regulation of protected expression

 - b.
 Content-neutral regulation of protected expression

 - c.
 Regulation of unprotected expression

 - d.
 Regulation of commercial speech

 - e.
 Regulation of, or impositions upon, public school students, public employment, licenses, or benefits based upon exercise of expressive or associational rights

 - f.
 Regulation of expressive conduct

 - g.
 Prior restraint, vagueness, and overbreadth

-- Freedom of the press
+- 3. Freedom of the press

 - 4. Freedom of association